bshurikan/Beni-BandcampPlayer/README.md

 * **Playlist Management** - Easily create and manage URLs and Save/Load separate lists.
 * **Search and Filters** - Quickly search and filter your current session and saved playlists.
 * **Import URLs** - Easily import artist discographies, similar artists, and Bandcamp collections.
+* **Linked Collections** - Create linked collections and wishlists that can be easily synced with Bandcamp.
 * **Shuffle & Repeat** - Multiple playback modes for varied listening.
 * **App Themes** - Choose from Light, Dark, Album or Custom!
   * **Album Themes** - Automatically extract colour palettes from each URL for a unique look that matches the artist's intent.
 Palettes can be saved and edited - with a _Prefer Saved_ option to use your own custom palettes when available.